GridPlus/lattice-connect/README.md

 gridplus.remote_mqtt_address=rabbitmq.gridpl.us:8883
 ```

-> You may want to write down the original value of this so you can change it back if you want to go back to using GridPlus' default infrastructure.
+> NOTE: You may want to write down the original value of this so you can change it back if you want to go back to using GridPlus' default infrastructure.

 You can now change this value with the following set of commands: